Quantum chaos in the presence of non-conformality: Shock wave analysis: Lyapunov exponent and butterfly velocity

 The above equation can be obtained from the $uu$-component of the perturbed Einstein equation (given in eq.\eqref{pEq}).
-It is to be mentioned that in obtaining the above equation, the following conditions must hold \cite{Sfetsos:1994xa,Jahnke:2017iwi}
+We would like to mention that in obtaining the above equation, the following conditions must hold \cite{Sfetsos:1994xa,Jahnke:2017iwi}

-We now proceed to express eq.\eqref{characteristicseq} in terms of the $t$ and $r$ coordinate, in which the background spacetime was initially provided (given eq.\eqref{EdBB}).
-This reads
+We now proceed to express eq.\eqref{characteristicseq} in terms of the $t$ and $r$ coordinates in which the background spacetime (eq.\eqref{EdBB}) was initially expressed.
+Furthermore, one needs to keep in mind the fact that eq.\eqref{characteristicseq} is to be evaluated on the horizon $\bar{u}=0$ or $r=r_+$.This motivates us to consider the following near-horizon expansion of the black hole lapse function $\xi(r)\equiv r^{2p}f(r)$ \\ In the above computation we have used the fact that $f(r)|_{r=r_+}=0$.
+By using the above near-horizon form, one can show that the Tortoise coordinate takes the following form